AndrewDHI/dj-engine-for-streaming/README.md

 YouTube Music is referenced in this document purely as an example of a platform where DJ Engine naturally fits due to its scale, diversity of content, and multi-platform presence (mobile, web, TV, car).

 ---

-## Platform Example (Reference)

-YouTube Music is used as a **reference example** due to:
-- large and diverse catalog
-- strong contextual signals
-- cross-platform ecosystem (mobile, web, TV, car)

-DJ Engine itself is **platform-agnostic** by design.

----